 Corporate Counsel Externship

-Calgary is one of Canada’s most dynamic business centers.
-Home to a diverse range of companies, from global energy giants to cutting-edge tech startups, UCalgary's Corporate Counsel Externship takes advantage of pairing the legal education with the real world entrepreneurial expertise of Calgary's own vibrant corporate backyard.
+Calgary is one of Canada’s most dynamic business centres.
+Home to a diverse range of companies, from global energy giants to cutting-edge tech startups, UCalgary's Corporate Counsel Externship takes advantage of Calgary’s vibrant corporate backyard by placing law students into the legal departments of Calgary-based companies and other in-house environments.
+The program allows students to explore the dynamic role of corporate counsel in advising businesses on legal strategy, compliance, risk management, and corporate governance.

 Frequently Asked Questions